Chemical Biology

 Services

-The facility assists groups in the development of primary and secondary assays for screening against our in-house compound library and guides them through the process of identifying tool compounds for their specific target.
-Specifically, this core facility provides the following services:
+The Chemical Biology Core Facility assists groups in the development of robust assays for screening against our in-house small molecule libraries and guides them through the process of identifying tool/drug compounds for their specific target.
+Robotics and automation are key for running the screenings at high quality and reproducible manner.

 Contact

-Dr. Ulrike Uhrig, Interim Head of Screening Lab & Computational Chemistry (ulrike.uhrig@embl.de, phone: 06221 387- 8303)
+Dr. Ulrike Uhrig, Interim Head of Screening Lab & Computational Chemistry (ulrike.uhrig@embl.de) phone: 06221 387- 8303